Sunderland man stashed half a million pounds of drugs behind a piano

 Three men involved in a large-scale drugs network have been put behind bars.

-Drugs bosses Tony Trott and Tony Ross sat at the top of a hierarchy which oversaw a large scale illegal supply operation and used multiple close contacts to facilitate their illegal activity.
+Drugs bosses Tony Trott and Tony Ross sat at the top of a hierarchy which oversaw a large scale illegal supply operation and used multiple close contacts to facilitate their illegal activity, a court heard.

-Three of their foot soldiers were jailed on Thursday for their involvement in the underground crime ring.
+Three of their foot soldiers are now behind bars for their involvement in the underground crime ring.

 Alan Walton, 50, Kevin Liddle, 47, and Rikki Ward, 29, pleaded guilty to possessing a class A drug with intent to supply and have all been given prison terms.